dhnorton/Cuis-Smalltalk-life/README.md

 ## Cuis-Smalltalk-life
-The game of Life, an example of a cellular automaton.
-The Life game was developed by Prof. John H. Conway at the University of Cambridge.
+The game of Life is an example of cellular automaton.
+It was developed by Prof. John H. Conway at the University of Cambridge.
 Cells are displayed on a grid, analogous to graph paper, and live or die by the following rules:

 - a live cell surrounded by 2 or 3 other live cells will continue to live
 - a live cell surrounded by 0 or 1 other live cells will die of loneliness
-- a dead cell surrounded by 3 live cells will come alive
+- a dead cell surrounded by exactly 3 live cells will come alive
-- a cell surrounded by 4 or more life cells will die of overcrowding
+- a cell surrounded by 4 or more live cells will die of overcrowding